ross-alexander/dq/scribing/red_laughter/part2.md

 maximum and reduces the die roll result of any Courtier/Courtesan Skill Check by 7.

-It holds three charges:
+It holds three charges
-3    2    1
+: 3    2    1

 If the wearer is subjected to a mental venom, then a charge is drawn off and they are given a second chance to avoid the effects.
 If there